nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: Find persons assigned to a task using the `findt TITLE` (where `TITLE` is the title of a task).
 At least one person in the list.
 Task is not marked as completed (red cross appears below task).
    2. Test case: `mark 1`<br>
-      Expected: Details of the task that is marked shown in the status message.
+      Expected: Details of the task that is marked shown in the feedback message.
 A green tick will appear under the task.
 The progress indicator of the persons assigned to this task will be updated.

 ### 7.6 Unmarking a Task as not completed